Life before the Internet

 A Change in the Way We Use the Internet

 Once the world got a taste of the internet, there was no slowing down.
 As more and more people came online, the demand for easier access and an improved service increased.
 According to a study by Pew Research Centre, our love for the internet even surpassed television, as the public would rather abandon their TV over their internet access.

 The next logical step in improving the internet experience was to make it more accessible in homes, workplaces, and the public – as you may have guessed, this is when WiFi came into play.
-Almost instantaneously, WiFi made it easier to access the internet, as laptops and other mobile devices could be taken to the nearest WiFi ‘hotspot’.
+Almost instantaneously, WiFi made it easier to access the internet, as laptops and other mobile devices could be taken to the nearest WiFi ‘hotspot’ or booster.